Kzparas/Paras_Kyle_Zanie_Shopping_Cart/README.md

 Updated part 2 of shopping cart activity
 Added product methods for stock handling
-Added categories for the items in the cart and also added search products, view cart options and lastly check out option
+Added categories for the items in the cart and also added search products, view cart options and lastly check out option Added Order History and Receipt Number and Date & Time for a better receipt output